jakobzhao/geog328/project/readme.md

 - You application will have base map and thematic map layers.
     - You will need to design your own style of base map.
 (15 PNTS)
     - The thematic layer(s) must to be hosted in the github repository as geojson data.
 (25 PNTS)
-    > on your web gis application, please also incorporate a) legend, asynchronous data loading, title, and b) sidebar, toolbar, or console panel if/when necessary.
+    > on your web GIS application, please also incorporate a) legend, asynchronous data loading, title, and b) sidebar, toolbar, or console panel if/when necessary.

 - You need to create a `readme.md` file and save it in the root of the final project repository.
 This description must be **no less than 800 words**.
 In the repository, please describe the web map.
 Your description needs to include, but not limited to, the following items:  (40 PNTS)
     - Project title